aptech/docs/docs/CR-eqSolvemt.rst

 ::

-    //Return the values of 'x1' and 'x2' as a 2x1 vector x_all = pvGetParVector(out.par);
+    // Return the values of 'x1' and 'x2' as a 2x1 vector
+    x_all = pvGetParVector(out.par);

-    //Return the value of 'x1'
+    // Return the value of 'x1'
     x1 = pvUnpack(out.par, "x1");

-    //Return the value of 'x2'
+    // Return the value of 'x2'
     x2 = pvUnpack(out.par, "x2");

 Source